psalveso/EC50Calculator/README.md

 - `-c` This specifies the highest concentration used in the concentration gradient.
 It needs to be a number.
 - `-s` This specifies the number of samples that the concentration gradient spans.
 It needs to be a number.
 - `-a` This specifies the units that the script should label the x-axis It needs to be a string.
-- `-n` This specifies whether the parameter n should be fit, or fixed.
-Options are `True` or `False`
+- `--fit_hill` This turns on fitting of the hill coefficient.
+- `--no_fit_hill` This turns off fitting of the hill coefficient.
+Script defaults to this.
 - `-m` This specifies the layout of the plate.
 Options are `True` (4 experiments, each with 3 replicate samples) or `False` (2 experiments, each with 4 replicate samples).

-For example: `python3 EC50.py -d 2 -c 1 -s 8 -a mg/mL -n False`
+For example: `python3 EC50.py -d 2 -c 1 -s 8 -a mg/mL --no_fit_hill` or `python3 EC50.py -d 2 -c 1 -s 8 -a mg/mL` fit with hill = 1.0. `python3 EC50.py -d 2 -c 1 -s 8 -a mg/mL --fit_hill` will fit the hill coefficient

 This tells the script that there are 8 samples that span from 1 mg/mL to 0.0078125 mg/mL.
 The fit will treat n fixed to 1.
 It will then label the x-axis of the output graphs with `mg/mL`,